Skip to main content

 • A roof in adequate condition

-• A functional means of heating and cooling the home
+• A functional means of heating the home

 • A clean and continuous water supply